 For several years, 2FA has been a mandatory requirement for accessing government websites.
 This action plan has also instructed the National Cyber Security Alliance (NCSA), a non-profit, public-private partnership, to partner with leading technology vendors such as Google, Facebook, and Microsoft to promote the use of 2FA.
 These initiatives instituted by the US Government demonstrate that 2FA is a genuine solution for mitigating risks inherent in single password authentication systems.

 The Global Requirement for Two Factor Authentication

-Even if an organisation is not obligated to abide by the terms set out in the regulations or judicial and governmental requirements discussed, 2FA is still highly valuable.
+Even if an organization is not obligated to abide by the terms set out in the regulations or judicial and governmental requirements discussed, 2FA is still highly valuable.
 Automated password attacks, such as credential stuffing and password spraying, take advantage of poor password practices.
-Implementing a 2FA solution can help any organisation fortify the security of their systems, data, and customer information.
-In an online world where passwords are the only defence mechanism protecting systems for unauthorised access, 2FA is no longer a ‘nice to have’ but a genuine necessity.
+Implementing a 2FA solution can help any organization fortify the security of their systems, data, and customer information.
+In an online world where passwords are the only defense mechanism protecting systems for unauthorized access, 2FA is no longer a ‘nice to have’ but a genuine necessity.

 Okta provides multiple 2FA options with its Adaptive Multi-Factor Authentication (AMFA) solution.
 Not only can organizations choose from a variety of factors such as One Time Pins and biometrics to secure their systems, the contextual awareness of AMFA provides an added layer of security as it takes factors such as the user’s device and location into account before granting access.